eclipse-sumo/sumo/docs/web/docs/Basics/Using_the_Command_Line_Applications.md

 ## Naming Conventions for Configuration Files

-Depending on the targetted application, the configuration files have different extensions.
+Depending on the targeted application, the configuration files have different extensions.
 It is highly recommended to follow this convention.
 For using simulation configurations with [sumo-gui](../sumo-gui.md) this is even required -